Linear model for classification#

 Note

-Here, we will use the class DecisionBoundaryDisplay.
+Here, we use the class DecisionBoundaryDisplay.
 This educational tool allows us to gain some insights by plotting the decision function boundary learned by the classifier in a 2 dimensional feature space.

 Notice however that in more realistic machine learning contexts, one would typically fit on more than two features at once and therefore it would not be possible to display such a visualization of the decision boundary in general.